 2. Understand the bottom-line impact

-We talked about it earlier in this guide, but it’s essential to understand how much churn is acceptable, and which customers you are happy to let go.
+We talked about it earlier in this guide, but it’s essential to understand how much churn is acceptable, and which customers you are happy to let go of.
 So make sure you include operational data about which customers are churning.
 It’s useful here to have a metric like customer lifetime value (CLV) to refer to when deciding which customers you want to invest in retaining.

 3. Understand why people churn